Eeeeeeeww! Disgusting Sandwiches!

 Texture Painting

-This afternoon we recreated the textures we found on our forest hunt using paint and a selection of different tools to apply it.
+In our art lesson we recreated the textures we found on our forest hunt using paint and a selection of different tools to apply it.
 Pupils are getting very good at mixing colours and hues from the 3 primary colours.
-There were some impressive textures in our sketch books.
+We experimented with different tools to create our textures and there were some very creative additions to our sketch books.
 We have some very arty meerkats this year!

-Texture Hunt!
+Forest School Texture Hunt!

-Christmas Stockings!
+Design & Technology: Christmas Stockings!

 Continents Mobiles